devsgnr/devsgnr/README.md

 **Hi there 👋**

 I'm Emmanuel.

-A design engineer, system thinker, and writer obsessed with crafting beautiful interfaces and experiences through the combination of writing, design, code & no-code. 😄
+A full-stack creator, obsessed with crafting beautiful interfaces and experiences through the combination of writing, design, code, and no-code. 😄

 If you wish to use my website design, some credit would be nice 😄